March 3, 2018 by Robert Bean

 Training on equipment and systems is prolific and has become a competitive field.
 Over the past decade there has been an industry-wide race to develop the supreme training facility.
 Associations and institutes have piggybacked on this wave with generic training programs teaching design principles to use industry’s equipment and systems.
 But let’s set aside the mainstream training and consider that the independent international programs are marketing machines and they, not government programs, are getting the press.
 The principles of IEQ are slowly and surely finding their place within the world of building science, interior design and architecture.

 Here is the rub–nobody is doing IEQ training (see footnotes). ii There is nothing in the plethora of training in the gamut between trades to engineers that includes human factors, yet this is a key measurable metric that the independents use to differentiate themselves.
-Additionally, performances derived from non-conventional mechanical and electrical systems underly many of the non-government programs.
+Additionally, performances derived from non-conventional mechanical and electrical systems underlay many of the non-government building performance programs.

 IEQ from non-conventional systems is the honey pot of the future.
 You can wait until everybody is doing it and the profit is gone or you can prepare now for when the sweet spot arrives.
 It is your choice.